-Two gliders manufactured by Teledyne Webb Research were deployed in the Ross Sea during the cruise.
+Two gliders manufactured by Teledyne Webb Research were deployed during the cruise.
 The buoyancy-driven propulsion of the glider AUV affords high efficiency and deployment endurance (Schofield et al., 2007).
-Throughout the missions the gliders moved in a sawtooth pattern between 3 m below the surface to 100 m deep.
 Each glider was equipped with a sensor suite that characterized the ecosystem's physical structure (Conductivity, Temperature, Depth), in situ phytoplankton fluorescence and optical backscatter.
 One glider deployed on February 1, 2011 completed a 9 day mission back and forth across PB.
-On February 4, 2011 a second shallow glider was deployed near the eastern slope of MB completing a 4 day mission to the west across the bank (Figure 1).
+On February 4, 2011 a second shallow glider was deployed near the eastern slope of MB completing a 4-day mission to the west across the bank (Figure 1).
 The CTD and optical resolution was 0.25m in the vertical and approximately 250m in the horizontal.

-2.3 Mixed Layer Depth (MLD) Estimation
+2.4 Mixed Layer Depth (MLD) Estimation